Reichswehr

 Although ostensibly apolitical, the Reichswehr acted as a state within a state, and its leadership was an important political power factor in the Weimar Republic.
 The Reichswehr sometimes supported the democratic government, as it did in the Ebert-Groener Pact when it pledged its loyalty to the Republic, and sometimes backed anti-democratic forces through such means as the Black Reichswehr, the illegal paramilitary groups it sponsored in contravention of the Versailles Treaty.
 The Reichswehr saw itself as a cadre army that would preserve the expertise of the old imperial military and form the basis for German rearmament.

 Structure of the Reichswehr

 Arms limitations under the Treaty of Versailles

-In Part V of the 1919 Versailles Peace Treaty, Germany had obligated itself to limit the size and armaments of its military forces so that they could be used only as border protection and for the maintenance of order within Germany.
+In Part V of the 1919 Versailles Treaty, Germany had obligated itself to limit the size and armaments of its military forces so that they could be used only as border protection and for the maintenance of order within Germany.

 In accordance with the treaty's provisions, personnel strength was limited to a professional army of 100,000 men plus a 15,000-man navy.
 The establishment of a general staff was prohibited.
-Heavy weapons above defined calibers, armored vehicles, submarines and large warships were prohibited, as was any type of air force.
+Heavy weapons above defined calibres, armoured vehicles, submarines and large warships were prohibited, as was any type of air force.
 The regulations were overseen by the Military Inter-Allied Commission of Control until 1927.